 consider and respond to all reasonable comments or queries put forward by the Interconnected Party in relation to compliance with Schedule Two;

-determine whether Odorisation Facilities are required and if First Gas will own them in accordance with section 7.5;
+determine whether Gas taken must be odorised and, if so, whether it will own the Odorisation Facilities in accordance with section 7;

-use commercially reasonable endeavours to obtain a site and/or other appropriate property rights as First Gas may require;
+use commercially reasonable endeavours to obtain a site and/or other appropriate property rights that it may require;

 use commercially reasonable endeavours to obtain any consents and approvals required; and

-design, construct, install and commission the Delivery Point, including:

-any new connection to its Pipeline; and/or
+design, construct, operate and maintain that Additional Delivery Point, including any new connection to its Pipeline and any Odorisation Facilities it will own.

-Odorisation Facilities, where it will be the owner of those facilities.

-First Gas will on request supply the Interconnected Party with a producer statement and/or a certificate of electrical inspection confirming that an Additional Delivery Point is designed, constructed, operated and maintained in compliance with all applicable Laws.
+First Gas will on request supply the Interconnected Party with a producer statement and/or a certificate of electrical inspection confirming that a Additional Delivery Point is designed, constructed, operated and maintained in compliance with all applicable laws.

 Interconnected Party’s Pipeline

-The Interconnected Party shall ensure that its Pipeline is designed, constructed, operated and maintained in compliance with all applicable Laws and will not connect or continue to connect its Pipeline to, or take Gas at a Delivery Point unless it is safe to do so.
+The Interconnected Party shall ensure that its Pipeline is designed, constructed, operated and maintained in compliance with all applicable laws and will not connect or continue to connect its Pipeline to, or take Gas at a Delivery Point unless it is safe to do so.

 The Interconnected Party will on request supply First Gas with a producer statement and/or a certificate of electrical inspection in respect of any Interconnected Party Equipment.